Legal obligations of marketing

-When preparing your branding, business name or website name, you need to ensure aren't in breach Australian or international trade mark laws.
+When preparing your branding, business name or website name, you need to ensure you aren't in breach of the Australian or international trade mark laws.

 If you want to use music in your advertising or even play music in your business, you need to obtain a licence with the Australasian Performing Right Association Limited (APRA) and Australasian Mechanical Copyright Owners Society Limited (AMCOS).
 To find out more visit the APRA-AMCOS website.

 When you export or expand overseas, it's important to comply with both Australian and international regulations including:

 International pricing regulations